Overview of pipelines in Power Platform

 - Admins can even preconfigure certain connections that will be used.

-Developers can use the same pipelines
+Developers can use and extend pipelines

 Professional developers are more productive with pipelines now handling the complex background operations.
 Developers can tell the system what they want to accomplish instead of executing the various underlying tasks necessary to accomplish the same goal.
 Using the Power Platform CLI, developers can: